 And we thought ourselves the proud genius inventors, darn!
 But it’s an apt name, because debt uncontrolled is like a snowball quickly growing out of control.
 And what’s important is it worked!
 It wasn’t easy and took determination and discipline.
 But we knew it was best for us and our family.
 And that helped us keep our eyes OFF spending for things we didn’t really need, and ON the benefits of being debt-free.

-Fast forward 37 years and we are now entering true debt-free / mortgage-free living!
+Fast forward 37 years and we are now also entering mortgage-free living!

 As of today, we make our last house payment!!
 And the Lord even blessed us with being able to pay it off 3 months early!
 Which means we don’t owe money to anyone for anything.
 The only payments we are have are standard bills like utilities and car insurance.